FAQs: Please feel free contact us if you have any further questions.

 Do i need to have model united nations experience to join the team?

 Not at all!
-CMC MUN applications are open for all students.
+CMCMUN recruitment is open for all students.
 In fact, there are many people who are currently on the team who had previously never participated on a high school or other MUN team before.
-Before the mock MUN conference for trying out, the executive board will hold a few information sessions in order to help you prepare for the tryout.
-At these information sessions, board members will deliver a presentation, answer follow-up questions, and be available after the presentation to talk.
-Additionally, once admitted to the team, the team's training manager and other experienced team members will help train you and answer any questions you might have.
-Although students with previous MUN experience may have an advantage, we are looking for certain qualities—not years of experience.
+Our tryout information sessions are specifically designed to teach applicants who have never done MUN before how to succeed in our tryouts.
+Additionally, once admitted to the team, the team's training managers and other experienced team members will help train you and answer any questions you might have.

 What does the time commitment look like?

 All MUN members are required to attend a minimum of two, all expenses paid conferences per semester.
-Conferences last an average of two to three days.
+Conferences last an average of three to four days.
 However, you will also need to prepare for your committee during the team's organized group preparation parties and on your own time.
-We also have team practice once a week on Friday nights.
-Aside from that, the team's board may require a few miscellaneous hours throughout the year.
-For example, in order to prepare for McKenna MUN, the Secretary General might request that team members volunteer an hour of their time to help the team contact high school advisors for the spring conference.
+This two-conference requirement does not apply to students studying abroad or to team members who have requested a "one-conference semester."
+We also have team practice once a week on Friday nights (7-9 pm).

 How would you describe the team's culture?

-The CMC MUN team is a tight-knit group of amazing people and values open-mindedness, kindness, good humor, and respect.
-The team's non-competitive, social activities are primarily handled by our Delegate Coordinator Internal.
-Moreover, the CMC MUN team is committed to making sure that all team members feel comfortable on the team by upholding the words in our diversity and anti-discrimmination statements.
+The CMCMUN team is a tight-knit group of amazing people and values open-mindedness, kindness, good humor, and respect.
+The team's non-competitive, social activities are primarily handled by our Delegate Internal.
+Moreover, the CMCMUN team is committed to making sure that all team members feel comfortable on the team by upholding the words in our diversity and anti-discrimmination statements.
 We have made plans to partner with on-campus affinity groups to ensure that our team is actively anti-racist.
 Additionally, all team members are required to complete Teal Dot bystander intervention training, which is a program that teaches both students and faculty members to intervene in cases of power-based personal violence, including sexual assault, stalking, and partner violence.

 What if I can't make it to an information session and have no previous Model united nations experience?